MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 ### <a id="method3"></a>3.3 Run Python Script Manually

-In this section, we will demonstrate how to map sequencing reads to cPeaks using Map2cPeak.
+In this section, we will illustrate how to map sequencing reads to cPeaks using Map2cPeak.
 Begin by navigating to the 'map2cpeak' directory.
 Once there, download and run the software.
 A demo is also available in the 'demo' folder for trial purposes.

 #### Prerequisites